Box-Covariances of Hyperuniform Point Processes: The multivariate Central Limit Theorem

 Given a fractional Brownian motion $B_{a/2}$, the claim

-follows from a direct calculation using the covariance $\E[B_{a/2}(z)B_{a/2}(w)]=\frac1 2 (|z|^a +|w|^a -|z-w|^a)$. \end{proof}
+follows from a direct calculation using the covariance $\mathbb{E}[B_{a/2}(z)B_{a/2}(w)]=\frac1 2 (|z|^a +|w|^a -|z-w|^a)$. \end{proof}

-\begin{bem} Lifting the convergence of finite dimensional distributions in the statement of Theorem \ref{thm:CLT} to path convergence in the Skorokhod space (or continuous paths in the non-integrable case), seems only possible with a delicate improved analysis of dependence on $z$ in the error terms of our proof and additional assumptions on the explicit expression of $\beta$.
-We would need to control \eqref{eq:Cov_non_int2} near $z\approx 0$, corresponding to a uniform convergence of the defining limit of regular variation \eqref{eq:regvarr}, which may depend strongly on $\beta$. \end{bem}
+\begin{rmk} Lifting the convergence of finite-dimensional distributions in the statement of Theorem \ref{thm:CLT} to path convergence in the Skorokhod space (or continuous paths in the non-integrable case) seems only possible with a delicate improved analysis of dependence on $z$ in the error terms of our proof and additional assumptions on the explicit expression of $\beta$.
+We would need to control \eqref{eq:Cov_non_int2} near $z\approx 0$, corresponding to a uniform convergence of the defining limit of regular variation \eqref{eq:regvarr}, which may depend strongly on $\beta$. \end{rmk}